altid/altid.github.io/architecture.md

 ## Clients

-Clients read the above files, which are formatted in ubqt-flavoured markdown (link coming soon).
+Clients read the above files, which are formatted in Altid-flavoured markdown (link coming soon).
 For a given element, they draw up a UI in the manner they see fit.
 For example:
  - A `ctrl` file could be expressed as a nested menu, as the contents iterate available commands, and command history.
  - A `status` file could be expressed as a statefully displayed toast when scrolling on a phone, or a persistent bar on a terminal client